Nebraska Revised Statute 85-3003

 (1)(a) The Board of Trustees of the Nebraska State Colleges shall award a Nebraska Career Scholarship that does not exceed a maximum of fifteen thousand dollars per year to any eligible state college student who achieved a composite score on a standard college admission test equivalent to a score of at least eighteen out of a maximum score of thirty-six and who is enrolled in an eligible program of study.

-(c) For purposes of this section, an eligible program of study means:
+(c) For purposes of this section, an eligible program of study includes the following:

-(i) Through academic year 2023-24, a program of study at a state college in rangeland management, industrial technology, criminal justice, business administration, education, communication, or computer information systems; and
+(i) A program of study at a state college in rangeland management, industrial technology, criminal justice, business administration, education, communication, the Reserve Officers' Training Corps, or computer information systems; and

 (ii) Beginning with academic year 2024-25, a program of study designated by the Department of Economic Development, in collaboration with the Board of Trustees of the Nebraska State Colleges, based on periodic reviews of workforce needs in the state.